• Skip to primary navigation

 How Buttermilk Is Made

-Cultured buttermilk has been around for hundreds of years and originally was made with unpasteurized cow’s milk.
+Cultured buttermilk has been around for hundreds of years and was originally made with unpasteurized cow’s milk.
 People would make butter by letting the whole milk stand to allow the cream to separate.

-After the cream rose to the surface it was skimmed off, leaving “skim milk” behind.
+After the cream rose to the surface, it was skimmed off, leaving “skim milk” behind.

 Today, buttermilk is made by adding lactic acid to pasteurized skim milk to increase acidity.
 This acidification gives the buttermilk its unique, tart taste and adds additional proteins to the milk.